cendes/Kernel_normal/README.md

 # Kernel_normal
-This program calculates the normal distribution of a set of variables using the open MPI parallelization tool
+This program calculates the normal distribution of a set of variables open MPI in order to parallelize the process